Over a period of 75 years during the last century, Singapore was one of the most important centres for the record industry in Southeast Asia.

 When the Korean War ended in 1953, the rubber boom suddenly collapsed and record sales also suffered.
 The Parlophone and Regal series were discontinued and most of the new smaller labels also disappeared.
 However, the downturn was relatively brief.

-While it is true that in the late 1950s the sales of 78 rpm records were in decline, this was not a general decline of the record industry as this decline was more than counterbalanced by increased sales of 45 rpm and LP vinyl records.
-Combined sales were actually increasing, and the changeover from the 78 rpm format to 45 rpm and LP discs was a normal development due to new types of records becoming available.
-In fact, in 1958 a new manufacturer of 78 rpm records was established in Singapore.
-This company initially pressed 78 rpm records from masters recorded in America that were issued on the Colortune and Coral labels.
+While it is true that in the late 1950s the sales of 78-rpm records were falling, this was not a general decline of the record industry as this decline was more than counterbalanced by increased sales of 45-rpm and LP vinyl records.
+Combined sales were actually increasing, and the changeover from the 78-rpm format to 45-rpm and LP discs was a normal development due to new types of records becoming available.
+In fact, in 1958 a new manufacturer of 78-rpm records was established in Singapore.
+This company initially pressed 78-rpm records from masters recorded in America that were issued on the Colortune and Coral labels.
 These were not local recordings, but it was the first company to manufacture records in Singapore, and to set up such a factory is hardly a sign that the record industry was in decline.
-Eventually the Colortune and Coral labels were also produced as 45 rpm vinyl pressings, and by the early 1960s the company began producing the Ruby label as 45 rpm and LP discs.
+Eventually, the Colortune and Coral labels were also produced as 45-rpm vinyl pressings, and by the early 1960s, the company began producing the Ruby label as 45-rpm and LP discs.
 All issues on Ruby were local recordings.

 A 1950 advertisement promoting the Telefunken tape recorder and record player.
 National Archives of Singapore.

 During the pre-war period, all records sold in Singapore were manufactured in Britain, Europe, India or Shanghai.
 Since the Ruby Record Co. was a relatively small operation, the importation of records manufactured elsewhere continued well into the late 1960s, when several larger record factories were established in Singapore.
 During the 1950s and most of the 1960s, the majority of records sold in Singapore were manufactured in India, Britain or Australia.